 Is there anything more romantic than an airport runway before dawn?
 I submit that there is not.

-If you’ve been reading along for any stretch of time, you know that I mean “romantic” in the classic sense—achingly emotional, having the power to tint memory.
+If you’ve been reading along for any stretch of time, you know that I mean “romantic” in the classical sense—achingly emotional, having the power to tint memory.
 Wherever I go and however often I go there, I always carry a piece of that moment before takeoff.
 Gray-blue and orange reflecting off the window, bleary-eyed travelers settling in for a nap.
-Back-of-the-napkin timezone calculations, the sense that things are finally secure: Booking is a crapshoot and airports are hell, but slumped in that seat with the engine whirring, nothing left is asked of you but to flow through it, survive.
+Back-of-the-napkin timezone calculations, the sense that things are finally secure.
+Booking is a crapshoot and airports are hell, but slumped in that seat with the engine whirring, nothing left is asked of you but to flow through it, survive.
 All the floating conviction of yesterday’s post with none of the danger or sleep deprivation.
-It very well may be the most peaceful place on earth.
+It may very well be the most peaceful place on earth.